Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

             /or_a_folder
         setup.py

-Then install as a root-level package
+3. Install as a root-level package

 .. code-block:: bash

     cd /project
     pip install -e .

-Now you can call your scripts anywhere
+You can then call your scripts anywhere

 .. code-block:: bash